BrewhouseTeam/brewhouseteam.github.io/_posts/2015-09-20-welcome-lee-post.md

 **Q: Nice.
 So when did you know that design was your passion?**

 A: It was 2009 and I had an epiphany, or maybe it was just the late nights.
-Either way, I had been a resident deejay for nearly three years and I remember asking myself, "Is this what you want to do for the rest of your life?".
+Either way, I had been a resident deejay for nearly three years and I remember asking myself, &ldquo;Is this what you want to do for the rest of your life?&rdquo;.
 I always knew that one day I would like to lead a more conventional lifestyle and I was only getting older.
 At the time I had been making posters for various shows in town and I always enjoyed messing around in Photoshop.
 I knew I had a passion for digital media so I made the move to Vancouver and studied at BCIT.

 **Q: Good move!
 What is the most embarrassing professional screw-up as a deejay or designer?
 What did you learn from it?**